Golf

 Yoga

 • Yoga.
 But you already know that, don’t you?
 Strength.
 Mobility.
 Focus.
 Balance.
 Breathing.
 Those are pretty damn ‘golf-like,’ are they not?
 Just beware of overly heated spaces and pushing yourself beyond your ‘normal’ limits.
-Yoga related injuries are just as common as our overzealous CrossFitters...
+Yoga-related injuries are just as common as those of our overzealous CrossFitters.

 • Ankle mobility.
 REALLY important, and oft-overlooked.
 Why?
 It’s a vital part of the chain from the ground to the clubhead.
 And our ankles have become immobile due to excessive sitting (the new smoking!) and poor footwear.
 Ankle rolls, as well as “ankle windshield wipers” are simple, and effective.

 • Stronger hands and feet.
 You’d be shocked at the average grip strength of a PGA Tour player...
 It’s why they can hold the club lighter when you need to actually hold it tighter (grip it and rip it, please).
-Squeezing a ball of semi-squishy ball of sorts, wadding up the Sunday newspaper, or even getting your hands in the dirt with some aggressive gardening can all help.
+Squeezing a semi-squishy ball of sorts, wadding up the Sunday newspaper, or even getting your hands in the dirt with some aggressive gardening can all help.
 Really.
 Oh, and those dogs?
 Ditch the shoes and socks as much as possible.
-Go get reconnected to Mother Earth (“Grounding, Cabling and Earthing” are legit sciences, based in transferring the planet’s electrons back into the body) by walking barefoot, and strengthen naturally your only connection to the ground.
+Go get reconnected to Mother Earth (“Grounding, Cabling and Earthing” are legit sciences, based on transferring the planet’s electrons back into the body) by walking barefoot, and strengthen your only connection to the ground naturally.

 • Running?
 Uh... coming from the Guinness World Record Holder in Speedgolf, I can tell you personally (as can my reconstructed hip) that slogging mile after mile ain’t gonna help you much with any type of golf.
 That being said, strengthening your legs can be of huge benefit.